 ■Café and Restaurant

-This is a space for rest and conversation.
-You can enjoy English style teatime in a comfortable atmosphere.
+This is a space for lunch and tea-time in a comfortable atmosphere.
 The deck space outside is appealing.
 The counter is made of Hashima stone and the wall in red colcothar reflects the image of samurai residences of Satsuma.

-The exhibits, starting with a picture scroll of the Anglo Satsuma War, introduce the reason why the Satsuma students were sent to Great Britain even though the dispatch violated a national seclusion policy.
+The exhibits introduce the reason why the Satsuma students were sent to Great Britain even though the dispatch violated a national seclusion policy.
 Some articles which the students left in Hashima are also displayed as symbolic exhibits.